 Combine and Make Tortillas

-- Carefully grab the mocha dough (this can be done with a fork) and stretch it to remove steam.
-We want to cool down the dough.
+- Carefully grab the mochi dough (this can be done with a fork) and stretch it to remove steam.
+Repeat until the dough it cool enough to handle.

 - Lightly dust a clean surface with excess Bobs Red Mill 1:1 Gluten-Free Flour and gently knead dough a couple times until it forms a ball.

 - Using the knife, divide the dough into four even sections.
-Roll each section into a ball and divide into 4 even sections again, creating a total of 16 small balls.
-Roll each section into a ball.
+Roll each section into a ball and divide each ball 4 even sections.
+Roll each section into a ball, creating a total of 16 small balls.

-- Grab one of the small balls and roll out into 1/8 inch thick (we want these tortillas thin).
+- Grab one of the small balls and roll out into about 1/8 inch thick (we want these tortillas thin).
 Place rolled dough on top of parchment paper square.
 Place an additional parchment square on top and continue with remaining balls of dough.
 Eventually, you should have a stack of rolled out dough alternating with parchment sqaures.

 - Peel top layer of rolled dough from the stack by peeling the parchment.
-Peel dough from the parchment and place of preheated pan for 20ish seconds until small bubbles appear, then flip.
-Remove remove from pan after approximately another 20 seconds and repeat with remaining dough,
+Peel dough from the parchment and place of preheated pan for 20ish seconds until small bubbles appear, then, flip.
+Remove remove from pan after approximately another 20 seconds and repeat with remaining dough.

 - Serve warm and enjoy!